TheWolverine - Power Ranking Michigan Basketball's Roster

 12. Freshman Guard Jace Howard

 Howard very well might have a bright future for the Maize and Blue, but he has some work to do before having a significant role.
-The former three-star recruit and son of head coach Juwan Howard, he has been described as a great teammate and a hard worker, which can take him places in college basketball.
+The former three-star recruit and son of the Wolverines’ head coach, Howard has been described as a great teammate and a hard worker, which can take him places in college basketball.
 Look for his impact to come down the road in his career.

 11. Junior Guard Adrien Nunez